jkatsanis/SpriteEngineUI/Readme.md

 PLEASE NOTE THAT THIS FILE MAY BE OUTDATED SINCE IM WORKING ALONE AND ALOT ON THIS ENGINE!

-The engine calls the only 1 update and 1 Start Method of the "Game" class, if you create a new Script you need to call the update method from the script in the "Game" class.
+"The engine invokes the 'update' and 'start' methods of the 'Game' class only once.
+If you create a new script you need to call the update method from the script in the "Game" class.
 If you want to share instances simply pass them in the update methods or set a pointer to it in the start method.
 You can get acces to a sprite by calling `this->config.ptr_sprites->getSpriteWithName("name");` This method returns a pointer to the sprite in the `SpriteRepository`